rahmanda/ambercat/README.md

 };
 ```

-Every translation will be generated into `/<language-code>/your-post-title.html`.
+Every translation will be generated into `/<language-code>/your-post-title.html`, and every language will have an archive page on `/<language-code>/index.html`.